 What are the Cons:

-The first thing to remember is that it requires commitment: “Sex therapy is not an easy or quick solution.
+The first thing to remember is commitment: “Sex therapy is not an easy or quick solution.
 It takes most patients between 1 and 3 months to complete therapy.”
 Zuckerman states.

 But according to Dr. Zuckerman, this is an effort worth making.
 “I believe 1-3 months is short compared to a lifetime of premature ejaculation.
 Even still, one of the main reasons that it may not work is if the man does not follow the exercise schedule.”

-If you decide to try using these exercises, it’s important to rely on expert advice: “The exercises are effective only when they are conducted stage after stage in the right order.
+Suppose you decide to try using these exercises.
+In that case, it’s important to rely on expert advice: “The exercises are effective only when they are conducted stage after stage in the right order.
 Trying to move to the next stage or skip a stage might disrupt the entire process.”
 Zuckerman explains.